void-linux/void-docs/src/config/services/user-services.md

-In this example [chpst(8)](https://man.voidlinux.org/chpst.8) is used to start a new [runsvdir(8)](https://man.voidlinux.org/runsvdir.8) process as the specified user. [chpst(8)](https://man.voidlinux.org/chpst.8) does not read groups on its own but expects the user to list all required groups spearated by a `:` (colon).
+In this example [chpst(8)](https://man.voidlinux.org/chpst.8) is used to start a new [runsvdir(8)](https://man.voidlinux.org/runsvdir.8) process as the specified user. [chpst(8)](https://man.voidlinux.org/chpst.8) does not read groups on its own but expects the user to list all required groups separated by a `:` (colon).
 In the previous example the `id` and `tr` pipe is used to create a list of all the users groups in a way [chpst(8)](https://man.voidlinux.org/chpst.8) understands it.